openslide/openslide/README.md

 http://openslide.org/

 Forks by
-- PreciPoint: for VMIC support
+- PreciPoint: for VMIC and GTIF support

 What is this?
 =============